p2p-today/p2p-project/docs/javascript/tutorial/sync.rst

 Sync Socket
 ~~~~~~~~~~~

 This is an extension of the :doc:`mesh_socket <./mesh>` which syncronizes a common :js:class:`Object`.
 It works by providing an extra handler to store data.
-This does not expose the entire :js:class:`Object` API, but it exposes a substantial subset, and we're working to expose more.
+This exposes the entire :py:class:`dict` API.

 .. note::